sayomaki/reallydangerous/README.md

 ## Features
 - Timestamp signer with custom epoch support
-- Reduce signature length and similar output to python itsdangerous
+- Reduce signature length by striping trailing "=" automatically
+- Similar output to python itsdangerous
-- Strips trailing "=" automatically
 - Web-safe format (convert "+" to "-" and "/" to "_")

+## Installation
+You can install this package via [NPM](https://npmjs.org/package/reallydangerous): `npm install reallydangerous`

 ## Usage
 ### Signer